qingmengfengyun/HomeData/README.md

 source ~/.zshrc
 ```

-**If the powerlevel10k font is missing, you can go to [powerlevel10k media](https://gitee.com/qingmengfengyun/powerlevel10k-media)Download the four files ending in .ttf, create a new directory named "~/. local/share/fonts/ttf/MesloLGS NF", and store the downloaded files in this directory**
+**If the powerlevel10k font is missing, you can go to [powerlevel10k-media](https://gitee.com/qingmengfengyun/powerlevel10k-media)Download the four files ending in ".ttf", create a new directory named "~/. local/share/fonts/ttf/MesloLGS NF", and store the downloaded files in this directory**

 ### 2.neovim